Skip to content

 Upgrading a PostgreSQL database server to a newer version is a common task for database administrators and developers.
 In this post, we will discuss how to upgrade a PostgreSQL database server running in a Docker container.

-Fortunately, I found a github repository from Tianon that contain ready-to-use container image to upgrade PostgreSQL.
-I will share how my experience in using them.
+Fortunately, I found a github repository from Tianon that contains a ready-to-use container image to upgrade PostgreSQL.
+I will share my experience using them.

 Before: